domainsofapp/domainsofapp.github.io/_posts/2019-10-02-my-shazams.md

 72. Butcher Boy by Ollabelle
 71. Bridges by Koresma
 70. Lickupon by Viktor Vaughn
-69. Dun Talkin' by Kojo Funds ft.
-Abra Cadabra
+69. Dun Talkin' by Kojo Funds Feat.
+Abra Cadabra (y)
-68. Confessions by BADBADBADNOTGOOD ft.
+68. Confessions by BADBADBADNOTGOOD Feat.
 Leland Whitty
-67. I'm Sorry by Swell ft.
+67. I'm Sorry by Swell Feat.
 Shiloh
 66. Bag Lady (Cheeba Sac R... by Erykah Badu (y)
-65. U-N-I by Jets ft.
-Jamie Lidell
+65. U-N-I by Jets Feat.
+Jamie Lidell (y)
 64. Leave Me Alone by KAYTRANADA
-63. Glamorous by Fergie ft.
+63. Glamorous by Fergie Feat.
 Ludacris
-62. High by the Beach by Lana Del Rey
+62. High By The Beach by Lana Del Rey
-61. Fell In The Sun by Big Grams
+61. Fell In The Sun by Big Grams (y)
 60. Sandpaper by Ayelle & Taska Black
-59. Work Out by Chancelor Jonathan Bennet
+59. Work Out by Chancelor Jonathan Bennett
-58. Ghostface Killers by 21 Savage & Metro...
+58. Ghostface Killers by 21 Savage & Metro... (y)
 57. Chamber of Reflection by Mac DeMarco
-56. Aloha Jamaica by Bo Napolean ft.
+56. Aloha Jamaica by Bo Napolean Feat.
 Nela
-55. Sativa by Jhene Aiko ft.
+55. Sativa by Jhene Aiko Feat.
 Swae Lee (y)
-54. Synthesizer by Outkast  ft.
+54. Synthesizer by Outkast  Feat.
 George Clinton
 53. Echoleader by The Last Emperor
 52. The Kgb (Intro) by Binary Star
 51. World A Reggae (Out in The Streets... by Ini Kamoze